zfcampus/zf-apigility-doctrine/README.md

 ===========

 The API created with this library implements full featured and paginated collection resources.
-A collection is returned from a GET call to a entity endpoint without specifying the id.  e.g. ```GET /api/data_module/entity/user_data```
+A collection is returned from a GET call to an entity endpoint without specifying the id.  e.g. ```GET /api/resource```

 Reserved GET variables